Part 1 is available here.

 Without a doctor’s note my school did not believe that I had been as ill as I claimed, and I was forced to sit an exam just one week after contracting the illness, and pushed to return to lessons in under two weeks including sports and dance classes.
 After much arguing with the school I was eventually permitted to cut my workload down to the essentials, and dropped dance and sports altogether, but the damage had already been done.

 After 6 months I still felt exhausted with minimal exertion, my muscles constantly ached, I was permanently nauseous, and my head felt like The Borrower’s had invaded my skull.
 I decided it was time to seek help and went to see a doctor.
 After reporting all my symptoms and undergoing a small physical examination, I agreed to have blood samples taken, which all came back negative.
-It was suspected that I had Chronic Fatigue Syndrome (CFS), previously known as Myalgic Encephalomyelitis (ME).
+It was suspected that I had Chronic Fatigue Syndrome (CFS), often known as Myalgic Encephalomyelitis (ME).

 I was referred to the paediatric out-patients clinic at a local hospital to confirm this suggestion.
 Following a more thorough investigation, the diagnosis was confirmed, and I was prescribed pain killers and other medicines to treat my symptoms, and was referred to the physiotherapist.